q-se/q-se2022/README.md

 ### Workshop Attendance

-If a submission is accepted, at least one author of the paper is required to register for Q-SE 2022 and present the paper. _We will add more info on this as soon as the ICSE/Q-SE 2022 format is finalized._
+If a submission is accepted, at least one author of the paper is required to register for Q-SE 2022 and present the paper.
 Authors and participants must register through the main conference website: [Registration for ICSE 2022](https://conf.researchr.org/attending/icse-2022/registration).

 ### Previous Series